-Thermal imaging cameras: a fast and reliable tool for testing solar panels.
+Can you use Thermal Imaging cameras as a fast and reliable tool for testing solar panels?

 Quality assurance is of fundamental importance for solar panels.
 The failure-free operation of the panels is a prerequisite for efficient power generation, long life, and a high return on the investment.
 To ensure this failure free operation a fast, simple and reliable method to evaluate a solar panel’s performance is required, both during the production process and after the panel has been installed.